Ford Focus (third generation): Marketing

 The Ford Focus was promoted in The Amazing Race, a reality show featuring 11 teams racing around the world.
 The Focus was used in a few seasons as the mode of transportation for the racers.
-In the 18th installment, the 2012 Ford Focus was also used as a prize for the first team that completes a leg of the race.
+In the 18th installment, the 2012 Ford Focus was also used as a prize for the first team to complete a leg of the race.